Piper gurnard: Taxonomy

 The piper gurnard was first formally described in 1758 by Carl Linnaeus in the 10th edition of his Systema Naturae with its type locality given as "British Seas".
 It is the only species in the monotypic genus Trigla which is classified within the subfamily Triglinae, within the family Triglidae.
 In 1883 David Starr Jordan and Charles Henry Gilbert designated this species as the type species of the genus Trigla, which was not thought to be monotypic at that time.
 The genus name, Trigla, is a classical name for the red mullet (Mullus barbatus); Artedi thought the red mullet and the gurnards were the same because fishes from both taxa are known to create sounds taken out of the water as well as being red in colour.
 Linnaeus realised they were different and classified Trigla as a gurnard, in contradiction of the ancient usage.
 The specific name lyra means "lyre", an allusion Linnaeus did not explain; it may refer to the protuberances, plates and spines of the head together creating a lyre-like shape when looked at from above.

+In addition to the extant piper gurnard, a few fossil Trigla species have also been described. †Trigla licatae Sauvage, 1870 is known from an imperfect skeleton from the Late Miocene (Messinian) of Italy, while †Trigla infausta Heckel, 1861 is known from a partial articulated skeleton from the Leitha Limestone of Austria.
+The placement of T. infausta as a species of Trigla is uncertain. †T. nardii de Bosniaski, 1878 is a nomen nudum from the Late Miocene of Italy, while †T. simonellii Bonomi, 1896 from the Late Miocene of Italy is a small, indeterminate fish.